Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 This automated option is a personal favorite to some users owing to its many benefits.

-Instead of manually transferring data, you can move Magento1 to Magento2 using specialized migration tools automatically.
+Instead of manually transferring data, you can automatically move Magento 1 to Magento 2 using specialized migration tools.

 It handles most of the work on your behalf, curtailing human input and enhancing accuracy.

-In a way, automation is the closest you get to a one-click migration tool.
-An app such as Cart2Cart only needs a few simple non-technical tweaks, which should last a few minutes before the system proceeds with your Magento upgrade 1-to-2.
+Automation is the closest you get to a one-click migration tool.
+An app like Cart2Cart requires only a few simple non-technical tweaks, which should take just a few minutes before the system proceeds with your Magento upgrade from version 1 to version 2.

-Therefore, all things considered, automated migration is the best method for joining Magento2 successfully before the slated June 2020.
+Therefore, all things considered, automated migration is the best method for successfully joining Magento 2 before the slated June 2020 deadline.
 Having explored a broader range of tools, we’d recommend Cart2Cart ahead of the rest.

 Why, you’d wonder!